|

 net <- baySearch$learn(ds)

-For NaiveBayes and its semi-naive derivatives (TAN and ABN) it is required to specify a class variable identifier (a string value) with a call to setClassVariableId before invoking learn.
-This identifier has to match one of the columns in the DataSet objects passed to learn.
+For NaiveBayes and its semi-naive derivatives (TAN and ABN), a class variable identifier (string) must be specified by calling set_class_variable_id before invoking learn.
+This identifier must match one of the columns in the DataSet object passed to learn.

-SMILE also contains the PC class, which implements the PC structure learning algorithm (algorithm name is an acronym derived from its inventors' names).
-This algorithm uses DataSet as data source, but instead of Network learns the Pattern object, which is a graph with directed and undirected edges, which is not guaranteed to be acyclic.
+SMILE also provides the PC class, which implements the PC structure learning algorithm (its name is derived from the initials of its inventors).
+This algorithm uses a DataSet as its data source but learns a Pattern object instead of a Network.
+The Pattern represents a graph that may contain both directed and undirected edges and is not guaranteed to be acyclic.

-BayesianSearch and PC algorithms can use background knowledge, provided by the caller.
-The background knowledge influences the learned structure by:
+Both the BayesianSearch and PC algorithms can incorporate background knowledge supplied by the caller.
+Background knowledge influences the learned structure by:

-ordering specified variables by temporal tiers: in the resulting structure, there will be no arcs from nodes in higher tiers to nodes in lower tiers
+•Ordering specified variables into temporal tiers, ensuring that no arcs are created from nodes in higher tiers to nodes in lower tiers.

-To specify the background knowledge, use BayesianSearch.setBkKnowledge or PC.setBkKnowledge methods.
+To provide background knowledge, use the BayesianSearch.set_bk_knowledge or PC.set_bk_knowledge methods.

-Tutorial 9 contains a program, which performs structure learning using Bayesian Search, Tree Augmented Naive Bayes and PC.
+Tutorial 10 contains an example program demonstrating structure learning with Bayesian Search, Tree-Augmented Naive Bayes (TAN), and PC.